maticnetwork/whitepaper/README.md

   - "Withdraw only" mode: Matic can go in withdraw only mode after certain time with no checkpoints (~ around 2 days).
 All users must start exit process by proving tokens from last known checkpoints.
 Problem with this approach would be "loss of valid transactions from last checkpoints"

-  - Start ceremony to choose next set of Delegates: ceremony will start to select next round of delegates and selected delegates will resume chain from last checkpoints and start validating pending transactions (if any)
+  - Start ceremony(ref #12) to choose next set of Delegates: ceremony will start to select next round of delegates and selected delegates will resume chain from last checkpoints and start validating pending transactions (if any)

 3. Checkpoint withhold after burn tokens on Matic